Google Assistant will soon be able to find your lost keys

 - Google Nest Hub Mini: everything we know so far

-The feature, which is set to launch "later this year", allows Google Assistant to support Tile’s voice-enabled "direct ring” technology.
+The feature, which Tile says is set to launch "later this year", allows Google Assistant to support Tile’s voice-enabled 'direct ring' technology.

 According to Tile, this allows your Google Home speaker to "connect directly with and ring lost items, for a faster and more reliable result", explaining that the process is "very similar to executing any other smart home Action with the Assistant".